ImperialCollegeLondon/rse_further_git_course/episodes/05-pulling_pushing.md

 - Using `git pull` will bring changes in the upstream branch to the local branch.
 ---

-## Multiple branches in remotes
+## Multiple remote branches

-The same way you might have different branches in your local repository, you could manage different branches in your remote - the same branches or different ones.
+Just as you can have multiple local branches, you can also have multiple remote branches.
+These may or may not be upstreams for your local branches.

 As a reminder, remote and local repositories are not automatically synchronised, but rather it is a manual process done via `git pull` and `git push` commands.
 This